 Types of Managed Forex Account

-One of the first decisions that potential investors need to make is to choose between self-trading and having a managed forex account.
+If you want to trade in financial markets, one of the first decisions that you will need to make is to choose between self-trading and having a managed account.
 There are several types of managed account, and they vary in terms of fees and the level of management.

 A managed forex account offers the flexibility to take a hands-off approach and leave the market-watching to someone else.